BrianWill/byteschool/markdown/gomisc/standard packages.md

 # overview of Go's standard packages

 Go's standard library contains over 100 packages encompassing many common needs.
-Notably, while Go has a few standard packages for creating image files, it has no standard packages for drawing on the screen, nor creating windows, nor processing audio.
-For such purposes, you'll need to use non-standard packages or link against platform API's directly (which are typically written in C or C++).
+Notably, while Go has a few standard packages for creating image files, it has no standard packages for drawing on the screen.
+Nor does have packages for creating windows or processing audio.
+For such purposes, you'll need to use non-standard packages or link against platform API's directly (which requires some understanding of C and C++, the languages in which platform API's are written).

 ## packages